 Hip Fracture

 In 1990, the number of hip fractures worldwide was estimated to be 1.66 million 11, comprising around 1.19 million in women and 463,000 in men.
 Approximately 90% of these fractures occurred in individuals aged over 50 years, predominantly as the result of falls from standing height 12.
-In most populations, there is typically an exponential increase in the incidence of hip fracture with advancing age; above 50 years, hip fractures in women outnumber those in men with a ratio of two to one 8.5 In temperate climates, the number of hip fractures varies by season, with an increase in incidence during winter months.
+In most populations, there is typically an exponential increase in the incidence of hip fracture with advancing age; above 50 years, hip fractures in women outnumber those in men with a ratio of two to one 8.
+With an ageing population the socioeconomic burden of hip fracture is likely to increase.
+In the UK around 79,000 individuals suffer hip fractures each year, with a cost in 2010 estimated at £3.5 billion projected to rise to £5.5 billion per year by 2025 5.
+In temperate climates, the number of hip fractures varies by season, with an increase in incidence during winter months.
 As a high proportion of these occur indoors, the cause is likely multifactorial and not simply due to slipping on icy surfaces.
 Factors such as fewer winter daylight hours and slowed neuromuscular reflexes may be relevant.
 Furthermore, the direction of fall is an important consideration, as falling sideways –resulting in a direct impact on the hip– is more likely to result in fracture than falling forwards 12.

 The mortality burden of hip fracture is significant, with a rate of approximately 8% in men and 3% in women aged above 50 years and hospitalised following fracture.
 In the USA, approximately 31,000 annual deaths occur within 6 months of hip fracture.
 In the UK, observed 12-month survival rates post- hip fracture are significantly lower than expected (63.3% observed vs. 90.0% expected for men, and 74.9% observed vs. 91.1% expected for women) 6.
 Co-existing illnesses and poor pre-fracture functional status are key determinants of post-fracture mortality risk, which is greatest immediately post-fracture, gradually decreasing over time 13.
 Note, however, that an elevated risk of death has been shown to persist for up to 10 years post-fracture 14.
 Death following hip fracture is not solely attributable to the fracture itself; instead, prior exacerbation of other chronic comorbidities has likely contributed to reduced life expectancy and indeed, to occurrence of the hip fracture.
 Of all fracture types, hip fractures are associated with the highest levels of morbidity.
 Post-fracture complications such as bronchopneumonia, urinary tract infections and pressure sores are common.
 Furthermore, approximately half of those individuals who were ambulatory prior to hip fracture are unable to mobilise independently post-fracture.
 Notably, 55% of individuals above 90 years of age are unable to live independently following fracture and are subsequently discharged to nursing homes 15.